boldbi/boldbi-kubernetes/helm/docs/bold-common-configuration.md

 cd /application/app_data/configuration
 ```

-Step 3: Add `appBaseUrl` with subpath in the `product.json` and `config.xml` file which present in the location `/application/app_data/configuration` using the below command as shown below
+Step 3: Add `appBaseUrl` with subpath in the `product.json` and `config.xml` file which present in the location `/application/app_data/configuration` using the below command as shown below.

 ```console
 nano product.json